nathipg/melo-chart/README.md

 - General
 -- Add global state
 -- App Logo
+-- Add option to delete song

 - Chart
 -- Add option to define sections
 -- Change to not break sections on wrap
 -- Export to image

+- Know Issues
+-- When a fret is added, drag n drop stops working